 Over-the-Counter Drug Abuse

-Inspirations incorporates an individual treatment plan and an educational component for OTC drug abuse.
+Inspirations incorporates an individual treatment plan and an educational component for teen OTC drug abuse.
 The purpose of choosing to send a teen to Inspirations is to address the drug abuse behavior immediately and prevent permanent damage to the teen.
 At Inspirations, teens will learn the skills necessary to live a fun sober life.
-Teens will gain an understanding of the cycle of addiction, gain knowledge of the 12-steps to recovery, cultivate individual accountability for daily life responsibilities, and begin to focus on family life and participation in the family, respecting and adhering to family structure, rules, boundaries, and guidelines.
-Teen rehab also provides numerous therapies to address issues that may have led to a teen “self medicating.”
+Teens will gain an understanding of the cycle of addiction, gain knowledge of the 12 steps to recovery, cultivate individual accountability for daily life responsibilities and begin to focus on family life and participation in the family, respecting and adhering to family structure, rules, boundaries and guidelines.
+Teen rehab also provides numerous therapies to address issues that may have led to a teen “self-medicating.”
 Therapies include individual, group, family, trauma, coping skills, education, music and art therapy, as well as a variety of experiential and holistic therapies.

 What is OTC Treatment Abuse?